DinmaOtutu/dinmasspace/src/pages/posts/daily-reflections-30th-march-2021.md

 I do not watch them to only have fun, I tend to learn a lot as well because shooting a video is now one of my favorite things to do.

 I have not journaled in 3 days and I feel a bit guilty about it, I also remind myself that it really isn't compulsory I journal daily😁😁.
 I was able to create 6 content on my YouTube channel this month and it made me so happy.
-My subscribers increased and I also got to earn a few dollars.
+My subscribers increased and I also earned a few dollars.

 Aside from work and YouTube, I also check out the stock & crypto market because I love to talk about money and I also enjoy making them.
 I noticed lately, my videos on YouTube are money-related and it gives me so much joy because I love creating financial videos and teaching people how to can create/manage wealth.